+**REVISED 11/28/22**

 Family Centered Treatment

 Prevention Service: Mental Health and In Home Parenting Skills

 Service Attachment

 DEFINITION

 Family Centered Treatment® (FCT) is a home-based trauma treatment.
 FCT is designed for families who are at-risk of dissolution or in need of reunification.
 It is also designed to serve youth who move between the child welfare, behavioral health, and juvenile justice systems.
 It is recognized as a Supported, Evidence Based Practice (EBP).
 During treatment, FCT practitioners aim to help families identify their core emotional issues, identify functions of behaviors in a family systems context, change the emotional tone and behavioral interaction patterns among family members, and develop secure relationships by strengthening attachment bonds.